 Kinga Gaborjani completed her postgraduate degree at the Royal Academy of Music in London with distinction in 2007.
 She studied the baroque cello with Jennifer Ward-Clarke and the viola da gamba with Richard Campbell.
 She won the Academy’s Early Music Prize for chamber music in both 2006 and 2007.
 Born in Hungary, Kinga gained her Bmus degree in Budapest.

-Kinga enjoys a busy career, playing both cello and gamba.
-She plays regularly with sir John Eliot Gardiner and the English Baroque Soloists and she has been a guest principal cellist for the English Consert.
-She has played continuo for the English Touring Opera’s Baroque Orchestra since 2007 and has played with most of the period orchestras in the UK, including the Gabrieli Consort and players, Ex Cathedra, King’s Consort and the Orchestra of the Age of Enlightenment.
+She plays gamba continuo for Sir John Eliot Gardiner and the English Baroque Soloists.
+She has been guest principal cellist for the Orchestra of the Age of Enlightenment and the English Concert.
+She played continuo for the English Touring Opera for 7 years and has played with most of the period orchestras in the UK, including the Gabrieli Consort and players, Ex Cathedra, and the King’s Consort.